-Fruit Fly HydeiDrosophila hydei
+Fruit Fly Culture Kit – Drosophila hydei

 They’re small, annoying, and usually stowaway on a piece of fruit you bought at the store.
 What are we talking about?
 Fruit flies!
-However, despite their being so annoying to us humans, they can be a staple diet to many small critters.
-In fact, if you breed and take care of Poison Dart frogs, Mantellas, or small chameleons like Pygmy Chameleons.
+However, despite being so annoying to us humans, they can be a staple diet to many small critters.
+Our fruit fly culture kits will feed many hungry little creatures if you breed and take care of Poison Dart frogs, Mantellas, or tiny chameleons like Pygmy Chameleons.

 The Advantages of Flightless Fruit Flies

 Caring for your Fruit Fly Culture Kit

-You will happy to know that the fruit fly culture kit requires little to no maintenance.
-The vials foam “lid” is specially designed to allow air to flow inside while also keeping the fruit flies trapped inside the vial.
-As already stated above, the fuit fly vials will continue to produce new flies for up to 5 weeks However, please keep a few things in mind when it come to temperature.
+You will be happy to know that the fruit fly culture kit requires little to no maintenance.
+The vials foam “lid” is specially designed to allow air to flow inside while keeping the fruit flies trapped inside the vial.
+As stated above, the fruit fly vials will continue to produce new flies for up to 5 weeks.
+However, please keep a few things in mind regarding temperature.
 If the temperature is too high where you are storing your fruit flies, bad things can happen.

 Fruit Fly Nutritional Values